LossonDraug/jira-printer/README.md

 If you need any help with a program, open a new discussion.

+## I want a new feature!

+If you want to request a feature, open a new discussion in "Ideas" section!

 ## If you are a developer

 Please read README.md in jira_printer package.